2017–18 West Bromwich Albion F.C. season: January

 Albion started the new year with a tough visit to West Ham United, kicked off only 50 hours after the Arsenal clash, while West Ham had a week to spare due to their fixtures against Tottenham Hotspur was postponed.
 Club Chairman John Williams had requested a postpone for this match but dismissed by the FA.
 James McClean scores his first goal for club in 16 months, where last one also against West Ham.
 But a brace from Andy Carroll helped the home side bounce back, where the second goal being a 95-minute late winner.
 Jake Livermore was involved in an angry exchange with a fan after he was substituted in the second half, which was later confirmed that fan made remarks related to Livermore's abortive son.
 The midfielder was not charged by the FA while the fan later received an 'indefinite ban' from West Ham for home and away games.
 West Brom finally picked up their first league win across 5 months and 20 games at home against Brighton, defenders Jonny Evans and Craig Dawson each scored a header from corners respectively.

-One week later, Albion earned a 1–1 draw away to Everton, but unfortunately the match is overshadowed as home midfielder James McCarthy suffered a broken leg after putting out a harsh tackle on Salomón Rondón and is set to miss out for a lengthy period.
+One week later, Albion earned a 1–1 draw away to Everton, but unfortunately the match is overshadowed as home midfielder James McCarthy suffered a broken leg after putting out a harsh tackle on Salomón Rondón and was set to miss out for a lengthy period.
 James McClean came on in the second half and made his 100th appearance for West Brom.